waynedsz/sandwich_shop/lib/worksheet.md

 The `StatefulWidget` on the other hand separates the widget's configuration from its mutable state.
 The `StatefulWidget` class itself is responsible for creating the `State` class, while the `State` class holds the mutable state for the widget.
 There may also be some immutable configurations and the `StatefulWidget` itself can hold these as `final` properties.

-Think of it this way: the `StatefulWidget` is the permanent description of a part of your UI (like a blueprint for a house), while the `State` object holds the current, changeable data (like the people and furniture inside the house).
+In other words, the `StatefulWidget` is the permanent description of a part of your UI (like a blueprint for a house), while the `State` object holds the current, changeable data (like the people and furniture inside the house).
 When the data in the `State` object changes, Flutter uses the original blueprint (`StatefulWidget`) to rebuild the house with its new contents.

 ## Creating an `OrderScreen` Widget